Ms. Giordano is a writer and public speaker who is interested in politics and history.

 The Republican Party has officially adopted the elephant as their symbol.
 The Democratic Party has never officially recognized the donkey as their symbol.

-Why are Democrats Associated with Blue and Republicans with Red?
+Why Are Democrats Blue and Republicans Red?

 The terms "blue states" and "red states" appear to have been coined by journalist and host of the NBC political TV show Meet the Press.
 Tim Russert, during the 2000 presidential election.
 Previously, the colors red and blue had not been consistently used so that red sometimes represented Republicans and other times represented Democrats.